Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization

 In this case, the optimality conditions and our assumptions give

 which leads to

-In the proximal Newton-type scheme, $Q$ may be the Hessian of $q(x_k)$ or its approximation\footnote{If $Q$ is the scaled identity matrix, then we have the \emph{proximal gradient method}, if $Q=\hessn q$, we have the \emph{proximal Newton method}, and if $Q$ is a quasi-Newton-type, say BFGS, approximation of the Hessian, we have a \emph{proximal quasi-Newton-type method}.}.
-Although a diagonal structure of $Q$ is often desired due to its ease of implementation in the proximal framework, we most likely throw away relevant curvature information by performing a diagonal or scalar approximation of $\hessn q(x_k)$, especially when $q$ is not assumed to be separable.
+In the proximal quasi-Newton scheme, $Q$ may be the Hessian of $q(x_k)$ or its (low-rank) approximation.
+Although a diagonal structure of $Q$ is often desired in this case due to its ease of implementation, we most likely discard relevant curvature information, especially when $q$ is not assumed to be separable.
 Our consideration in this work entails the following characterization of the optimality conditions:

-where $H_k$ may be the Hessian, $\hessn q(x_k) \equiv H_f + H_g$, of $q$ or its approximation, where $H_f\equiv \hessn f(x_k)$, $H_g\equiv \hessn g_s(x_k;\mu)$, and $Q_k \in \spd{n}$.
-Specifically, we set $Q_k = H_g$ in \eqref{eq:optimality-conditions} and propose the following step update formula:
+where $H_k$ may be the Hessian, $\hessn q(x_k) \equiv H_k^f + H_k^g$, of $q$ or its approximation, where $H_k^f\equiv \hessn f(x_k)$, $H_k^g\equiv \hessn g_s(x_k;\mu)$, and $Q_k \in \spd{n}$.
+Specifically, we set $Q_k = H_k^g$ in \eqref{eq:optimality-conditions} and propose the following step update formula: